 If you answered yes to any of these questions, you may have adrenal fatigue.

-- One or more severely stressful events that have affected my well-being,
+- One or more severely stressful events that have affected well-being

 How is Adrenal Fatigue Diagnosed?

-By checking your cortisol levels in the morning and throughout the day.
-This is highly problematic as a diagnostic test because many factors can influence cortisol levels.
+Anecdotally, it’s diagnosed by checking cortisol levels in the morning and throughout the day.
+This is highly problematic as a diagnostic test because many different factors can influence cortisol levels.